alphatwirl/atpbar/README.md

 The `atpbar` properly works regardless of the order in which multiple instances of `atpbar` in multiple threads and multiple processes start and end.
-In the example above, `time.sleep(0.1)` is used in the loop in the main thread in order to prevent the loop ends so quickly that any of `atpbar` in sub-threads starts.
+In the example above, `time.sleep(0.1)` is used in the loop in the main thread in order to prevent the loop from ending so quickly that any of `atpbar` in sub-threads starts.

 *****